RobinBressan/talker/README.md

 Usage
 -----

-First add the talker dependecy to your application:
+First add the talker dependency to your application:

 ```javascript
 angular.module('myApp', ['talker']);